sourav-bk/Golang/Topic/Kubernetes.md

        It communicates with the container runtime (such as containerd or CRI-O) to actually execute the containers defined within the Pod specifications .

    - **Kube Proxy**

+     In Kubernetes, kube-proxy is a critical network component that runs on every worker node (45:09).
+It acts as the network manager for your cluster, ensuring that traffic reaches the correct Pod.

+     Key responsibilities :
+     - **Networking & Service Discovery:**

+       It assigns IP addresses to Pods and ensures that services are discoverable within the cluster.

+     - **Load Balancing:**

+       It implements load-balancing logic.
+If you have multiple replicas of a Pod, it distributes incoming traffic across them.

+     - **IP Table Management:**

+       It continuously monitors the API Server for changes to service configurations and updates the node's IP tables or IPVS rules to enforce network traffic routing.

    - **Container Runtime**
    - **Pods**
    - **Deployment**